brainiak/rt-cloud/projects/sample/ReadMe_SampleProject.md

     - <sup>\*</sup>We have special permission from the Princeton Institutional Review Board to publicly post the dicoms on this Github repository.
         - **IMPORTANT:** DO NOT post the raw dicoms for your experiment on Github!!
 - **`projectMain` script**
-    - This script is called when you ......
-THIS IS UNCLEAR TO ME!!!
+    - This script starts the project, including the webServer.
 - **`initialize` script**
     - The purpose of this script is to run certain commands *before* you start your experiment.
 In this sample project, a temporary `tmp` folder is craeted with sub-directories `console_directory` and `cloud_directory` to illustrate the interaction between the console computer and the cloud.
 - **`sample.py` script**